On the complexity of computing Strahler numbers

 \subsection{Computational complexity}

 We assume that the reader is familiar with the complexity classes $\LS$ (deterministic logspace), $\NL$ (nondeterministic logspace), $\P$, $\NP$ and $\PSPACE$; see e.g.~\cite{AroBar09} for details.
-The class $\UL$ (unambiguous logspace) is the class of all languages that can be recognized by a nondeterministic logspace Turing machine that has on each input word at most one accepting computation.
-It is conjectured that $\UL = \NL$.
-In the nonuniform setting this has been shown in \cite{ReinhardtA00}.

 A function $f \colon \Sigma^* \to \Gamma^*$ is \emph{logspace computable} if it can be computed on a deterministic Turing-machine with a read-only input tape, a write-only output tape and a working tape whose length is bounded logarithmically in the input length; such a machine is also called a logspace transducer.
 It is well known that the composition of logspace computable functions is logspace computable again.

 In the rest of this section we briefly introduce some well-known concepts from circuit complexity, more details can be found in the monograph \cite{Vollmer99}.

 A \emph{(Boolean) circuit} with $n$ inputs can be defined as a $\Sigma$-labelled DAG $\mathcal{B} = (V,v_0, \lambda, \gamma)$, where the set of node labels $\Sigma$ consists of the symbols $x_1, \ldots, x_n$ of arity $0$ (the input variables) and additional Boolean functions of arbitrary arity (we identify here a $k$-ary Boolean function with a $k$-ary node label).
 The set of these Boolean functions is also called the \emph{Boolean base} of $\mathcal{B}$.
 Nodes of $\mathcal{B}$ are usually called \emph{gates} and the degree $d(v)$ of a gate $v$ is called its \emph{fan-in}.